oeggy03/tp/docs/UserGuide.md

 While we were applying to internships in our second year, we quickly realised how tedious it was to record everything in various Excel sheets and Word documents, so SOCareers was born!

+SOCareers is your ultimate companion to managing your professional connections and internship applications.
+Designed with School of Computing (SoC) students in mind, it is optimised for use via a Command Line Interface (CLI).
+This enables you to organise your information more efficiently than traditional Graphical User Interface (GUI) apps.

 ## How to use our guide
 If you are a new user, we recommend you look through our [Quick Start](#quick-start) guide.
 With installation instructions, an overview of our GUI and a tutorial on how to use the CLI, it has everything to get you acquainted with